Judee Shipman

-iPhone applications are so popular that Apple currently sells more than 300,000 apps from its online app store.
+Smartphone applications are so popular that Apple currently sells more than 300,000 apps from its online app store.
 An app can be an interactive game, a navigational device, a business software package, or just about anything else you can imagine.
-This project allows you to design your own iPhone app.
+This project allows you to get a head start in the growing app design field by designing your own app for popular smartphones.

 Materials: